-3. Foreign relations in a crowded neighbourhood
+Foreign relations in a crowded neighbourhood

 Such issues have a distinctive international component, especially where large numbers of Myanmar people have moved across international borders.
-The primary host for this population is Thailand, where perhaps 2 million Myanmar citizens (and former citizens) now live.
+The primary host for this population is Thailand, where perhaps two million Myanmar citizens (and former citizens) now live.
 They find themselves doing the dirty, dangerous and demeaning jobs that most Thais prefer to avoid.
 Some are also caught up in the most exploitative elements of the Thai economy, whether crewing unregulated fishing trawlers or working in the shadows of the sexual services industry.
-Thailand has, for its part, sought to maintain the flows of Myanmar labour, resigned to the fact that its economy requires their low-priced contributions.
+Thailand has, for its part, sought to maintain the flows of Myanmar labour, an acknowledgement that its economy requires their low-priced contributions.
 The Myanmar government has, since 2012, become more active in its efforts to support migrant workers and acknowledges the value of their remittances.
-Nonetheless there are certain groups-most significantly the Rohingya-who are not eligible for Myanmar government support.
+Nonetheless there are certain groups - most significantly the Rohingya - who are not eligible for Myanmar government support.

-4 This is a process that would obviously need to be managed alongside any peace agreements.
+&lt;sup>4This is a process that would obviously need to be managed alongside any peace agreements.
 The scale of the undertaking is immense.
-Today the Myanmar armed forces probably have around 350,000 uniformed personnel, with over 1000 major defence facilities spread to all corners of the country.
+Today the Myanmar armed forces probably have around 350,000 uniformed personnel, with over 1,000 major defence facilities spread to almost all corners of the country.

 At high levels there is regular communication between the Myanmar and Bangladesh governments, but sadly this has not led to any greater connection or understanding between their populations.
 It is a relationship still defined by mistrust and lack of empathy.
 Myanmar nationalists blame Bangladesh for the perceived flow of migrants across the border from Chittagong, Cox's Bazaar and Teknaf.
 They insist that they face a flood of illegal workers eager to take their jobs and land.
 This specter is often painted in starkly religious and racial terms.
-In this framework there is no room in northern Rakhine State, and perhaps in other parts of Myanmar, for Muslim minorities that may struggle to justify their long-term presence in the country.
+In this framework there is no room in northern Rakhine State, and perhaps in other parts of Myanmar, for Muslim minorities that are struggling to explain their long-term presence in the country in a system heavily weighted against them.
 At the moment the relationship between Myanmar and Bangladesh is framed by paranoia about existential threats to Buddhist civilisation.
 It is a narrative of crisis and decline, where Myanmar's only hope is to defend itself against "foreign invasion".